United States Regiments & Batteries > New YorkInfantry

 “2nd Yager Regiment”

-The 41st New York Volunteer Infantry Regiment lost 1 officer and 69 enlisted men killed or mortally wounded and 4 officers and 69 enlisted men to disease during the Civil War.
+The 41st New York Infantry Regiment lost 1 officer and 69 enlisted men killed or mortally wounded and 4 officers and 69 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg.

 1861